AyshaChowdhury/portfolio-site/README.md

 ## Home Page
 For my Home Page, I decided to use a **linear gradient background** because it blends nicely with the main image and adds a modern touch.
 The gradient also helps tie the whole page together visually without making it look too flat or plain.

-The **image** I chose gives off a **playful and futuristic vibe**, which really connects with my personality.
+The **image** I chose gives off a playful and futuristic vibe, which really connects with my personality.
 I liked how it shows someone brainstorming with colorful ideas all around.
 It represents how I enjoy thinking creatively and finding new ways to solve problems.

 I picked a **font** that matches this fun, imaginative tone.
 It feels approachable and friendly, which is the kind of energy I want my portfolio to have.